 During the day, families go to the Family Promise on-site Day Center, where they are able to access community resources to search for employment and housing.
 Key to their success is the fact that every family is connected to the community through volunteers at the congregations.
 Families are able to build a new community network that helps them achieve their goals of independence.

-Shepherd of the Hills hosted 6 families and 5 single women for meals and emergency housing.
+Shepherd of the Hills hosted 7 families (10 adults, 15 children) for meals and emergency housing in 2019.
 Jesus Calling devotionals were donated to each person/family in the program.
 Each servant week required about 200 hours of volunteer service to provide food, fellowship and overnight support.
-Northbrook Church partnered with Shepherd of the Hills to provide about 20% of the meals and volunteer time.
-Our Shepherd of the Hills Church budget donation was given on "Match Day" doubling our gift impact.
+Northbrook Church partnered with Shepherd of the Hills to provide about 40% of the meals and 15% of volunteer time.
+Our Shepherd of the Hills Church budget donation was given on “Match Day” doubling our gift impact.

 Shepherd of the Hills hosts families 4 times a year.